 While some variation is possible because of funds available for grant making, the Areas of Need / Impact are:

-Community Foundation grants typically range from a minimum of $500 to a high of $5,000 in the General Application Process.
+Community Foundation competitive grants typically range from a minimum of $500 to a maximum of $5,000 in the General Application Process.
 Other Funds may choose to offer a higher maximum award which will be included in the information session.
 The Community Foundation does not explicitly prohibit previous grant recipients from applying for the same program in the current funding cycle; subsequent funding will be considered by the Grants Committee, but is not guaranteed.